 3).
 Report the authors violation to the appropriate overseeing office of academic ethics and research funding agency.

 4).
-Reserve the right to publish the authors name(s), the title of the article, the name(s) of the affiliated institution and the details of misconduct, etc. of the plagiarist”.
+Reserve the right to publish the authors name(s), the title of the article, the name(s) of the affiliated institution and the details of misconduct, etc. of the plagiarist.

 Please follow the instructions of Template when

-editing your papers.
+editing your paper/abstract.

-One registration covers 5 pages including tables, figures and references, and additional pages will be charged at 60 USD/page.
+One author registration covers 5 pages including tables, figures and references, and additional pages will be charged at 60 USD/page.

-6. Submission Channels
+6. Submission Methods

 Please log in the Electronic Submission System and submit your paper.

 Should you have any questions, please feel free to contact us at email@example.com.